You took a SUP Yoga class, you loved it, now you are ready to get your own board, but you’re not sure what to get…

 - You want to leave it on top of the car all summer long: Hard boards standup better to sitting in the sun for long periods of time although UV rays will wear on any board.
 A board sock or bag will keep your board newer for longer.

-- You mostly want to do yoga on my board: inflatable SUPs are much more forgiving.
-Both types of boards are great for you, but I find it much more comfortable to do Yoga on a softer inflatable surface (think knees, spine, falling…)
+- You mostly want to do yoga on your board: inflatable SUPs are much more forgiving.
+Both types of boards are great for yoga, but I find it much more comfortable to do Yoga on a softer inflatable surface (think knees, spine, falling…)

 - You want to put multiple people on your board: This is merely a volume/weight consideration but inflatable boards tend to have higher volume per foot of length than a hard board because they are thicker top to bottom.

 - They are so expensive!: Inflatable boards tends to be a little cheaper than hard boards.
-You can also often find good end of season deals at rental places like Portland Paddle or at gear sellers like L.L.
-Bean and Eastern Mountain Sports in September.
-There are often tons of boards listed on craigslist so check out your local craigslist before you head out for a brand new board.
+You can also often find good end of season deals around September at local retailers and paddle shops or online.
+There are often loads of boards listed on craigslist so check out your local craigslist before you head out for a brand new board.